d12frosted/elpa-mirror/gnu/consult-readme.txt

   report:

   • The minimal configuration snippet used to reproduce the issue.
+  • Your completion UI (Default completion, Vertico, Mct, Selectrum or Icomplete).
   • The full stack trace in case the bug triggers an exception.
-  • Your Emacs version, since bugs are often version-dependent.
+  • Your Emacs version, since bugs may be fixed or introduced in newer versions.
-  • Your operating system, since Emacs builds vary between Linux, Mac and Windows.
+  • Your operating system, since Emacs behavior varies between Linux, Mac and Windows.
   • The package manager, e.g., straight.el or package.el, used to
     install the Emacs packages, in order to exclude update issues.
 Did you install Consult as part of the Doom or Spacemacs Emacs